richtong/bin/README.md

 Also if you have more than one ~/ws, be aware that the way search works, you ~/wsr/src/lib for instance is "shadowed" and will not be seen as a library.

+## Prebuild and bare metal installation

+To do a bare metal build, use create-prebuild.sh which will give you enough of this system to put onto a USB key and then bootstrap from there.

+Alternatively, if you have network access put it on a share drive and then you can install

 ## Installation

 This assumes that there is a next door directory `../lib` which has library